Stop Swollen, Bleeding Gums Before You Lose Your Teeth

 How Can Lasers Help With My Gums?

 If scaling and root planing cannot work alone, our dentists are trained in using a special dental laser to help.
 Laser assisted new attachment procedure uses a dental laser to painlessly remove infected gum tissue without surgery.
-We offer this dental procedure at both our Bridgeport/Trumbull Line dental office and Stratford dental offices.
+We offer this dental procedure at both our Bridgeport/Trumbull Line dental office and Shelton dental offices.